Please Note: We've moved our dealine up from previous years to allow for applicants who plan on traveling during the January break.

 Cornell University dedicated the "Frosty" Hill Fellowship to the memory of Dr. Forrest F. Hill, co-founder of the Consultative Group on International Agricultural Research (CGIAR), in honor of his significant contributions to the application of agricultural sciences in addressing critical world food problems.

-IP-CALS can assist faculty and graduate students in making contacts at the CG centers.
+IP-CALS can assist faculty and graduate students in making contacts at the CGIAR centers.
 "Frosty" Hill grants should contribute as much as possible to increasing the capacities of CALS faculty and graduate students to incorporate international experience and knowledge into their teaching, research and/or outreach activities.

 The number and amount of awards that can be made will depend on number of applications and amount of funding being requested.

 "Frosty" Hill was one of the founders and leaders of the CGIAR (Consultative Group on International Agricultural Research).
 In the 1960s, while vice president for overseas operations of the Ford Foundation, he collaborated with George Harrar of the Rockefeller Foundation to establish IRRI (International Rice Research Institute), CIMMYT (International Maize and Wheat Improvement Center), IITA (International Institute of Tropical Agriculture), and CIAT (International Center for Tropical Agriculture).
 In 1971 he was instrumental in gaining international support for the creation of the CGIAR Secretariat.
 His contribution to the system continued through his membership on various CGIAR center boards.